oxheadalpha/teztnets/about.markdown

 Teztnets is powered by [tezos-k8s](https://tezos-k8s.xyz), a collection of helm charts for Tezos.
 It is deployed with [Pulumi](https://pulumi.com).

-The [Teztnets Status page](https://status.teztnets.xyz) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Tezos monitoring tool.
+The [Teztnets Status page](https://status.teztnets.com) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Tezos monitoring tool.

-The [github repo](https://github.com/oxheadalpha/teztnets) has more information regarding these testnets, how they are configured, and how to deploy new ones.
+The [github repo](https://github.com/tacoinfra/teztnets) has more information regarding these testnets, how they are configured, and how to deploy new ones.

-Relevant Medium articles announcing Teztnets.xyz features:
+Relevant Medium articles announcing Teztnets.com features:

 * [Intro to Mondaynet and Dailynet](https://medium.com/the-aleph/continuous-tezos-protocol-testing-with-dailynet-and-mondaynet-92d4b084a9f6)
 * [Intro to Ghostnet](https://medium.com/the-aleph/introducing-ghostnet-1bf39976e61f)